Getty Images (GETY)

 Getty Images competes with visual content marketplaces like Shutterstock (NYSE:SSTK), Adobe Stock (part of Adobe Inc., NASDAQ:ADBE), and privately-held companies such as Alamy and VCG.
 The company also faces competition from user-generated content platforms and AI image generation services.

-As you can see below, Getty Images’s 3.2% annualized revenue growth over the last four years was tepid.
+As you can see below, Getty Images’s sales grew at a tepid 3.8% compounded annual growth rate over the last five years.
 This shows it failed to generate demand in any major way and is a rough starting point for our analysis.

 6. Operating Margin